Our top 3 solar battery picks

 Residential solar panel arrays don’t usually require solar batteries.
 Still, solar panel battery storage lowers your utility bills, protects you from power outages and reduces your carbon footprint.
 If you already have solar panels, solar batteries work to store energy for the future.
 However, most popular solar batteries like Tesla Powerwall and LG Chem RESU aren’t designed to go completely off the grid.

-» READ MORE: How long do solar panels last?
+» READ MORE: How do solar panels work?

 Pros and cons of solar batteries

-Solar batteries are an investment that offer notable pros and cons.
+Solar batteries can be a large investment and there are notable pros and cons to consider.
 Before purchasing a solar battery, here’s what you should keep in mind.

 Pros